vuxcode/pr1-project-Thaisthetic/time-report.md

 Make a randomizer to create a way of creating a probability of making it to the next stage or not.
 Implement it into the program as much as possible, limited time today.

+- Current progress

+Randomizer created and added so that it's connected to the confirm button.
+I need to be at home with more time to make it work with the actual stage transition.
+I believe it might take a couple hours to figure out and implement properly.
+But, after that I think it's going to become easier to progress.
+At that point I just have to redo what I've already done 4 times to create each stage and transition.

+- Errors that came up during this session to fix during the next.

+  Nothing specific.
+Just realized that this functionality I'm looking for now is more "advanced" than I expected.
+Need more time and focus.

+  2025-04-07 -- End Time 14:52 -- Total time spent: 32 minutes.